matheuspor/mma-fights-scraper-api/README.md

 ```
 ---

-  <h3> Get list of upcoming events with all fights in the event </h3>
+  <h3> Get list of upcoming events with all fights in the event sorted by fighting order </h3>

   <p> Example Request: <p>